adityaa1205/Sentiment-Analysis/README.md

 The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 The results are presented in the `results/` directory.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/